-Cigdem Oztabak freelance writer/editor from Istanbul 🐈
+Cigdem Oztabak, freelance journalist/editor from Istanbul 🐈

 Temet Nosce.